nhusher/denormalizr/README.md

 The normalizr library offers excellent features for normalizing deeply-nested data structures into a simple entity store.
-Returning the normalized data to its denormalized shape is not as easy, however. denormalizr makes this process transparent: pass in the entity schema that you used to normalize, an entity collection, and it will return the denormalized values.
+Returning the normalized data to its denormalized shape is not as easy, however. denormalizer makes this process transparent: pass in the entity schema that you used to normalize, an entity collection, and it will return the denormalized values.

 ### Installation